What is Metamerism? Definition, Examples, and Applications

 Basic Light Concepts for Understanding Metamerism:

 • White light from overhead lights is made up of many colors.
 You probably already know this.
 A rainbow shows that white light can be diffracted into many different colors: reds, blues, yellows, oranges, greens etc. A prism can also demonstrate this.
+Understanding these fundamentals of light and color is essential before we can fully grasp the phenomenon of Metamerism.

 Indoor Horticulture